helion-network/helion-core/README.md

 Please see our [FAQ](https://github.com/helion-network/helion-core/wiki/FAQ:-Frequently-asked-questions#contributing) on contributing.

+## 📄 License

+This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.

+## 🙏 Acknowledgments

+Helion is a fork of [Petals](https://github.com/bigscience-workshop/petals), a collaborative inference and fine-tuning system for large language models.
+We extend our gratitude to the original Petals authors and contributors for their groundbreaking work.

 ### 📜 Citations

+The following citations are for the original Petals research papers that Helion is based on:

 Alexander Borzunov, Dmitry Baranchuk, Tim Dettmers, Max Ryabinin, Younes Belkada, Artem Chumachenko, Pavel Samygin, and Colin Raffel.
 [Petals: Collaborative Inference and Fine-tuning of Large Models.](https://arxiv.org/abs/2209.01188)